SEO Research

 Google says AI features depend on the same fundamental requirements as broader Search visibility.
 Pages need to be crawlable and eligible to show snippets.
 See AI features and your website.

-This is basic, but basic failures still cause disproportionate damage.
+This is basic, but basic failures cause disproportionate damage.

 2. Extractable page structure

-• a heading should describe a narrow question clearly
+• A heading that describes a narrow question clearly.

-• proof should be visible in text, not buried in screenshots alone
+• Proof that is visible in text, not buried in screenshots alone.

-• internal links should connect the page to adjacent concepts and evidence
+• Internal links that connect the page to adjacent concepts and evidence.

-If a model or search system has to excavate the useful answer out of vague copy, your page loses to a cleaner source.
+If a model or search system has to excavate the useful answer from vague copy, your page loses to a cleaner source.

 3. Entity clarity